tlswg/rfc8447bis/draft-ietf-tls-rfc8447bis.md

     a weak cryptographic algorithm or a mechanism that might cause interoperability problems in deployment.
 When marking a registry entry as “D”, either the References or the Comments Column MUST include sufficient information to determine why the marking has been applied.
-Implementers SHOULD consult the linked references associated with the item to determine the conditions under which it SHOULD NOT or MUST NOT be used.
+Implementers and users SHOULD consult the linked references associated with the item to determine the conditions under which the item SHOULD NOT or MUST NOT be used.

-Setting a value to "Y" or "D" or transitioning the value from "Y" or "D" in the "Recommended" column requires IETF Standards Action {{!RFC8126}} or IESG Approval.
+Setting a value to "Y" or "D" or transitioning the value from "Y" or "D" in the "Recommended" column requires IETF Standards Action or IESG Approval {{!RFC8126}}.
 Not all items defined in Standards Track RFCs need to be set to "Y" or "D".
 Any item not otherwise specified is set to "N".
 The column is blank for values that are unassigned or reserved unless specifically set.